ejoebstl/graphcool-webhook-invoker/README.md

 This will example would call the `CREATE` webhook for the node with id `cj17fk4k8b1750141v5mpai88` of project `cj17fjzs741pu0113oub8rndw`, as if it was called by graphcool .

 ## Limitations

 `graphcool-webhook-invoker` is built upon undocumented APIs of graphcool.
 It might break without notice.

 Also, this project uses a very hacky way of resolving fragments for the webhook payload.
 It will, besides other things, break as soon as there are unmatching curly braces (`{`, `}`) inside strings.

-## Why is this not a command line tool?

-There is currently no standardized way of locally storing graphcool JWTs.
-This migth change in the future, so I don't want to create a pseudo-standard for it.

 ## Why should I use this?